Nosagie/TodoList/README.md

-This was built with # 🏗 scaffold-eth
+This is a todo list dapp, built with # 🏗 scaffold-eth

 A fork of https://github.com/austintgriffith/scaffold-eth.git